A documentary about nearly retired couple from the U.S. who opened a children's home in El Salvador. Read more

 A huge THANK YOU, plus the password to our private PRODUCTION BLOG!Estimated delivery:

 A DVD of the completed film!
 And YOUR NAME will be added to the Donors page of our website!...
-Plus the above!Estimated delivery:Add $5 USD to ship outside the US
+Plus the above!Estimated delivery:Ships anywhere in the world

 A Heart of Shalom T-SHIRT! ...
-Plus all the above!Estimated delivery:Add $10 USD to ship outside the US
+Plus all the above!Estimated delivery:Ships anywhere in the world

 A thank you VIDEO from SHALOM!...
-Plus all the above!Estimated delivery:Add $10 USD to ship outside the US
+Plus all the above!Estimated delivery:Ships anywhere in the world

 YOUR NAME will appear in the credits under SPECIAL THANKS! ...
 Plus all the above!Estimated delivery: